munibinam/munibinam.github.io/_pages/about.md

 **Research Philosophy**

-My interdisciplinary approach combines rigorous econometric methods with an understanding of agricultural and environmental systems.
-I believe the most impactful research emerges from methodological innovation applied to real-world problems that matter to communities.
+My interdisciplinary research approach combines econometric methods with an understanding of agricultural and environmental systems to help build resilience of the agricultural and water sectors to increasing climate extremes.

 ---